merelypixels/mudplus_old/README.md

   <li> Use/redistribution/code-alteration are all encouraged, provided you leave any original header-comments in the files and follow the rest of the GNU-Public license </li>
   <li> Please keep any additions to the driver portion of this project open-source.
 Make it your own github project if you wish, but please mention MUD++ and the URL of this github project as the original code-base </li>
   <li>Your changes to the basic lib should probably remain private so that no one can just steal your mud at will; building areas takes a lot of writing from various contributors and I perfectly understand the need for closed-source here.
 Building a sophisticated lib even more so.
 All lib-only classes will be clearly placed within a package named "lib" and its subfolders </li>
-  <li> If you wish to contribute code to the basic Mud++ Lib, see the section below on becoming a contributor. </li>
+  <li> If you wish to contribute code to the basic Mud++ Lib (which will always be open-source), see the section below on becoming a contributor. </li>
 </ul>

 Project Goal: